gdbots/ncr-php/README.md

 Node Content Repository for php.
 Using this library assumes that you've already created and compiled your own pbj classes using the [Pbjc](https://github.com/gdbots/pbjc-php) and are making use of the __"gdbots:ncr:mixin:*"__ mixins from [gdbots/schemas](https://github.com/gdbots/schemas).

-> If your project is using Symfony3 use the [gdbots/ncr-bundle-php](https://github.com/gdbots/ncr-bundle-php) to simplify the integration.
+> If your project is using Symfony use the [gdbots/ncr-bundle-php](https://github.com/gdbots/ncr-bundle-php) to simplify the integration.

 # Nodes and Edges